ilyam8/periodic-pr-labeler/README.md

 Pattern can be negated to stop searching through the remaining patterns.
 To exclude path from searching prepend pattern with `!`.

-Using pattern exclusion keep in mind:
+Using path exclusion keep in mind:

-- exclude pattern must be quoted.
+- negated pattern must be quoted.
 - order is not relevant.
-Add label conditions: **match at least one positive pattern, do not match any of negated patterns.**
+Add label condition: **match at least one positive pattern AND do not match any of negated patterns.**

 ```yaml
 # Add 'label5' to any changes within 'package' folder or any subfolders except `core` and `installer` subfolders